haraldwer/GDExtensionTemplate/README.md

 ## Notes
  * Intellisense / Intellij will only work after first compile
  * The RegAutomation project will compile and run when you compile your c++ code.
 RegAutomation is responsible for generating the registration code and you can find the resulting files in /source/{project name}/.generated/.
  * NMake .sln requires an exe path without parameters.
 The GodotRun project is a workaround for this.
+ * This has only been tested using Rider 2023.2